The Blue Ridge Chorale

 Adult Choir 6: 30 – 8:30 pm

-Registration and Attendance @ 6:15 pm
+Registration and Attendance @ 6:15 pm- Please be prepared to sing at 6:30 precisely.

 Additional rehearsal time may be required as concert time approaches.

-Adult choir rehearsals begin each week at 6:30 pm.
+Choir rehearsals begin each week at 6:30 pm.
 If you arrive late please wait for a break in the warm-ups or song before taking your place quietly in your section.

 Please stay focused on the director’s instructions and limit unnecessary talking.
 Our time is very precious.